-You could develop hemolysis (breakdown of red blood cells) when you stop receiving this medicine.
+You could develop hemolysis (breakdown of red blood cells) when you stop receiving this medicine for PNH.
 Your doctor will monitor you closely for at least 16 weeks after the last dose of this medicine.
 Be sure to keep all appointments.

 Ravulizumab-cwvz may cause infusion-related reactions, which can be life-threatening and require immediate medical attention.
-Tell your doctor right away if you start to have a fever, chills or shaking, dizziness, trouble breathing, itching or rash, lightheadedness or fainting after receiving this medicine.
+Tell your doctor right away if you or your child start to have a fever, chills or shaking, dizziness, trouble breathing, itching or rash, lightheadedness or fainting after receiving this medicine.

 You could also develop a condition called thrombotic microangiopathy (TMA) when you or your child stop receiving this medicine for aHUS.
 Tell your doctor right away if you or your child have confusion, seizures, chest pain, trouble breathing, blood clots, or stroke.